JavierPHS/Restaurant-DB/README.md

 # Restaurant-DB
 Final project for database design class.
-Program acts as backend for restaurant ordering system, using with MySQL database
+Program acts as backend for restaurant ordering system, using a MySQL database.